French fund bets on wines as safe-haven investments

 The price for a case of 12 bottles of Chateau Smith Haut Lafitte 2009 almost tripled during the last few months, to more than $2,400, after leading U.S. wine critic Robert Parker gave the wine a perfect score of 100.

-Over the years, France's greatest wines have become luxury products, and a number of mythical wineyards are now owned by luxury goods makers, such as Cheval Blanc, owned by LVMH's Bernard Arnaud (LVMH.PA) and Albert Frere, while Chateau Latour is own by PPR's François Pinault (PRTP.PA).
+Over the years, France's greatest wines have become luxury products, and a number of mythical wineyards are now owned by luxury goods makers, such as Cheval Blanc, owned by LVMH's Bernard Arnaud and Albert Frere, while Chateau Latour is own by PPR's François Pinault.

 "The 'grands crus' are controlled by people who know how to produce luxury goods.
 It's an art, which also requires very sophisticated technology," Thierry Goddet said.